RessyOwO/CS411-steam-filter/doc/ProjectProposal.md

 ## Description of the functionality that your website offers.
 This is where you talk about what the website delivers.
 Talk about how a user would interact with the application (i.e., things that one could create, delete, update, or search for).
 Read the requirements for stages 4 and 5 to see what other functionalities you want to provide to the users.
 You should include:
 A low-fidelity UI mockup: What do you imagine your final application’s interface might look like?
-A PowerPoint slide or a pencil sketch on a piece of paper works!
+A PowerPoint slide or a pencil sketch on a piece of paper works! <br>
 ![](https://github.com/cs411-alawini/sp23-cs411-team053-anti-dance-club/blob/main/doc/low-fidelity.png)
 ![](https://github.com/cs411-alawini/sp23-cs411-team053-anti-dance-club/blob/main/doc/low-fidelity2.png)